subquery/documentation/docs/subquery_network/delegators.md

 A Delegator is a non-technical network role in the SubQuery network and is a great way to start contributing to the SubQuery network.
 This role enables Delegators to “delegate” their SQT to one or more Indexers.
 Delegators benefit by having their SQT earn a “commission reward” for their efforts.
 On the other hand, Indexers benefit by acquiring more SQT to stake towards their projects of interest, thereby increasing their earning potential.

 Without Delegators, Indexers will likely earn fewer rewards because they will have less SQT to allocate.
-Therefore, Indexers compete to attract Delegators by offering a competitive share of an Indexer’s revenue.
+Therefore, Indexers compete to attract Delegators by offering a competitive share of an Indexer’s rewards.

 ## How to select Indexers?